kbilsted/CodeQualityAndReadability/Articles/Readability/PreferDeclarativeCodeOverImperativeCode.md

     }
 ```

 I bet you have seen plenty of code like this.
 Often when I encounter a wall of code like this, I cannot help but play out in my head, times toll on the code.
-Preasure to deliver, or perhaps lack of knowledge of a better way.
+Pressure to deliver, or perhaps lack of knowledge of a better way.
 And perhaps it all started out as a single if-else..then.. slowly over time.. turning into a monstrosity.

 Aesthetics aside, there are a few downsides to this approach: